 Setting up a free my Social Security account is the best way to get access to your Social Security statements.

-Here are a few things to know before you sign up…
+Here are a few things to understand before you sign up…

 1. The SSA doesn’t really want to mail you a paper statement

 In an effort to go green and save money, the SSA no longer mails Social Security statements to anyone under 60.
-This is a change since MassMutual conducted their last Social Security survey three years ago in 2015.
+This is a big change since MassMutual conducted their last Social Security survey three years ago.

-2. Shhh!
-There is still a little-known way to get your statement by mail
+2. There is still a little-known way to get your statement by mail